MNIT-DOT-a11y/mnit-dot-a11y.github.io/_checklist-web/modal.md

 gherkin-keyboard:
   - when:  |
-      the tab key to move focus to the launch button and use spacebar and/or enter key to activate the button
+      the tab key to move focus to the launch button and use space bar and/or enter key to activate the button
     result: |
       the dialog opens and is in focus
   - then:  |